mikeascalon/reading-notes/code201/class07.md

 * Constructor Function:
 When this is used within a constructor function, it refers to the instance of the object being created by the constructor

+## Object Prototypes Using A Constructor

+1.Explain prototypes and inheritance via an analogy from your previous work experience

+* In your dental clinic, you create "prototypes" for each type of dental instrument.
+For example, you have a "ToothbrushPrototype" for all toothbrushes, a "ScalerPrototype" for all scalers, and a "MirrorPrototype" for all dental mirrors.
+These prototypes define common attributes and functions that instruments of the same type should share.
+For instance, they specify that all dental instruments should be sterilizable and have a handle for gripping.

+* Inheritance in JavaScript can be likened to the relationship between the dental instrument prototypes and their instances.
+Just as actual dental instruments inherit attributes and functions from their prototype, JavaScript objects inherit properties and methods from their prototypes.
+This means that a toothbrush "inherits" the general properties and functions from the "ToothbrushPrototype."

 ### Resources

 [HTML table basics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics)